 About 20 miles south of Seoul, Suwon is a UNESCO World Heritage Site known for the high, ancient walls which once fortified the city.
 The fortress was built in the Joseon Dynasty by King Jeongjo, who intended to move Korea’s capital from Seoul to Suwon.
 The fortress wall that surrounded the city was constructed but the king died before the capital could be transferred from Seoul.

-After entering in the Paldamun Gate, we eventually found our way to the multitude of stairs which led us (huffing and puffing) up to the top of the walls.
+After entering at the Paldamun Gate, we eventually found our way to the multitude of stairs which led us (huffing and puffing) up to the top of the walls.
 The birds-eye view at the top is worth the effort!
 There’s also a shrine and bell tower at the top.

 We love wandering around the markets, so outside of the fortress in the town we found the Jidong Market with street food, fresh fish and seafood, produce, and a few souvenirs.